Mike Williams from Studiotime

-Mike did some initial industry research, which revealed that to his surprise, he couldn't find anyone trying to solve the same problem.
+First, Mike did some initial industry research.
+To his surprise, he couldn't find anyone trying to solve the same problem.
 That’s when he came up with an ambitious concept: "Studiotime, an Airbnb for music studios."

 As the founder of a few fast-growing marketplace startups, Mike had lots of other obligations and knew that Studiotime would need to be a passion project.